Parabola GNU/Linux-libre: History

 Czarkoff also criticized the lack of documentation available for Parabola.
 He concluded "The overall impression of the Parabola GNU/Linux user experience exactly matches the one of Arch: a system with easy and flexible installation and configuration process and good choice of free software packages.
 Though the lack of documentation spoils the user experience, the Arch Linux resources can be used to further configure and extend the distribution.
 If my hardware would allow, I would probably stick with Parabola."

 Parabola used to have a mips64el port to provide support for the Chinese Loongson processor used in the Lemote Yeeloong laptop.
 It was discontinued due to a lack of resources and interest, and the final activity was seen in July 2014.

 Robert Rijkhoff reviewed Parabola GNU/Linux for DistroWatch in September 2017.

 Differences from Arch and Arch ARM

-The project uses only 100% free software from the official Arch repositories for the i686 and x86-64 architectures and official Arch ARM repositories (except [alarm] and [aur]) for the ARMv7.
+The project uses only exclusively free software from the official Arch repositories for the i686 and x86-64 architectures and official Arch ARM repositories (except alarm and the AUR) for the ARMv7.
 It uses free replacements when possible, such as the Linux-libre kernel instead of the generic Linux kernel.

 The filtering process removes around 700 software packages from the repositories that do not meet the requirements of the Free Software Definition for each architecture.

 Social contract

 Parabola has established a social contract.
-The Parabola Social Contract commits the project to the free software community (viewing itself as only competing against nonfree systems), free culture, democracy, and to follow Arch's philosophy.
+The Parabola Social Contract commits the project to the free software community (viewing itself as only competing against non-free systems), free culture, democracy, and to follow Arch's philosophy.
 Under the covenant are included the GNU Free System Distribution Guidelines.